bancorprotocol/contracts-v3/packages/v3/migration/README.md

 }
 ```

--   `latestMigration`: The timestamp of the latest ran migration.
--   `networkState`: Initial migration state.

 #### deployments

 There is also a `deployments` directory that will host, for each migration, the ABI and bytecode of any deployed contract.